basho/riak_cs/README.md

 ```

 Copy the `key_id` from the returned json and set `admin.key`
-option to its value in riak-cs.conf and stanchion.conf.
+option to its value in `riak-cs.conf` and `stanchion.conf`.
 Then disable
 the auth bypass by changing `admin_auth_enabled` setting to `true`,
 and restart Riak CS and Stanchion.
 Your Riak CS suite is ready
 for production use; now external incoming requests can be unblocked.

 All the configuration steps and procedures are scripted in Riak CS as
 a [Docker service](https://github.com/TI-Tokyo/riak_cs_service_bundle),
-which you can, incidentally, use to acquaint yourself with the
+which you can, incidentally, use not only to acquaint yourself with the
-operations.
+operations, but also as a quick and minimal, yet fully functional,
+local installation of a full Riak CS suite.

 # Compatible clients and libraries